bright/new-www/content/blog/exposed-in-your-project-json-support.md

 ## Add JsonColumnType

-First, let's create and register new column type - `JsonColumnType`:
+First, let's create and register a new column type - `JsonColumnType`:

 ```kotlin
 // JsonColumnType.kt